lambdaclass/concrete/ROADMAP.md

     slice may be an intrinsic coverage/matrix gate; the end state is a registry, not a grep-based allowlist.

-12. Move report/evidence output toward a typed fact ledger.
+12. Move report/evidence output toward `CompilerDB` fact views.
     Internal facts should be typed records until the final renderer, not strings assembled at each report site.
 V1 target: diagnostic-code facts, capability facts, runtime-trap facts, Copy/linear facts, trusted/Unsafe facts, proof